Trial Search Results

 - Current acute or chronic lung disease requiring supplemental chronic or intermittent

-eligible for the trial.
+stroke are not eligible for the trial.

 - In-patient stroke.
 I.e., patients with a stroke occurring as a complication of